Hoyasumii/bee-movie/README.md

 BEE Movie
-According to all known laws of aviati
+According to all known laws of aviatio